syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Image Background

-The Blink HTML converter support adding the image background from HTML to Image using ImageBackgroundColor property in BlinkConverterSettings class.
+The Blink HTML converter support adding the image background from HTML to Image using the ImageBackgroundColor property in BlinkConverterSettings class.
 Refer to the following code snippet.

 {% tabs %}